aletheon/eleutherios-website/README.md

             Service (Fastpost couriers)
 ```

-In this example, Eleutherios is scaling or serializing the forum or conversation, that people or businesses are having.
-Not the service or work, that they are providing or performing.
-People or businesses, still provide the same service or work, but within a common forum or conversation.
+In this example, Eleutherios is scaling or serializing the forum or conversation (<b>food/healthcare worker to deliver food/delivery service to deliver food</b>), that people or businesses are having.
+Not the service or work, that they are trying to perform.
+People or businesses, still provide the same product or service in the world, but within the same forum or conversation.

 #### Features: